jeffreycwitt/pl399/docs/14-carr-critique-of-digital-reading.md

 Or is he appealing to a universal standard of intelligence that belongs to the essence of what it means to be a human being and human flourishing??

+**Another concern**

+{:.question}
-Question: p.
+p.
 121-122: what different sets of skills, according to brain research, are being promoted by linear book reading and internet-surfing?

+{:.answer}
 Answer: language, memory, visual processing vs. decision making and problem solving.

-Why decision making?
+The emphasis of decision-making here seems noteworthy.

 I find this interesting: This suggests to me that even if I try to remain focused on reading an electronic page (that is to refuse to follow hyper-links, but instead remain focused on the linear links) but where I know hyper-links are available, that I'm already necessarily involved in decision making tasks (decisions to not follow a link) that are competing with my sentence or paragraph interpretation skills.

 (See also p.
 125, the two most dominant sources of cognitive over-load are "extraneous problem-solving and divided attention")

-p.
+> p.
 126-127: Hyperlinks as a direct example of contributing to cognitive overload.
 Studies show less retention when reading a document with hyperlinks.

+**A possible response**
 I might agree and but once more I would make a distinction.

 Hyperlinks, as discussed here, are a presentation and user experience decision.